JianGuoZhou3/lncRNA_BC/Exome/README.md

 # README
 ## Exome analysis

-In this folder will be all the data and scripts that were used for the identification of lincRNA as predictive biomarkers.
+In this folder will be all the data and scripts that were used for the identification of CNVs which possibly correlate with lincRNA in a signature as predictive biomarkers.
 It is divided in 3 main sections, in order to facilitate the organization of data and results.
 It is organized in 3 folders: /data, /meta and /bin, which are describe below:

 ## [/data](https://github.com/LauraMCE/lncRNA_BC/tree/master/Exome/data)